mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 ### Marcus Blackwood's Situation

+{{note
+**Secret Connection:** Marcus Blackwood is Corvus Blackwood's younger brother—the "Lost Heir" hidden as an infant when their family was destroyed 43 years ago.
+Marcus was raised in the frontier under his true name (where Crown authority is weak) and may not know his full heritage or his brother's activities as "Lord Shadows."
+This connection is explored in the Shattered Oaths campaign.
+DMs running both should decide if/when this revelation occurs.
+}}

 **The Charges:** ::
 - Murder (three Consortium guards during refugee defense)
 - Theft (stealing food for starving refugees)